Yash-op7/learning-technologies/HTML, CSS, JS/points.md

 3. Id selector: `#id_name {}`
 4. Class selector: `.class-name{}`
 - Note: id is only assigned to one element otherwise use classes
-5. text-align; left/right/center, **align text wrt to the parent** (also start and end which differs based on languages like for hindi start would mean left but for urdu start would mean right)
+5. text-align; left/right/center, **align text wrt to the box** (also start and end which differs based on languages like for hindi start would mean left but for urdu start would mean right)
 6. text-decoration: underline/overline/line-through/none, example:
     1. `text-decoration: blue underline`
     2. `text-decoration: blue wavy underline`